eluum/eluum.github.io/_posts/2023-04-09-a-critical-look-at-matlab-arrays.md

 ---
 ## Introduction

-Matlab is a numerical computing platform as well as programming language with a strong focus on multi-dimensional arrays and linear algebra.
+Matlab is a numerical computing platform and programming language with a strong focus on multi-dimensional arrays and linear algebra.
 In this post I examine the array types in matlab and discuss their design.

 ## Matlab's Array Types

 Matlab has two primary array types, the [matrix](https://www.mathworks.com/help/matlab/learn_matlab/matrices-and-arrays.html) and the [cell array](https://www.mathworks.com/help/matlab/cell-arrays.html).
-The matrix is a dynamic array of contiguous memory, which can contain a number of different element types and has a convenient interface for multi-dimensional indexing.
+The matrix is a dynamic array of contiguous memory, which can contain a number of different element types and has convenient syntax for multi-dimensional indexing and linear algebra operations.
 The cell array is ostensibly a dynamic array of pointers to objects, and can be used for storing elements that can't be stored contiguously, such as matrices, other cell arrays, and non-homogenous types.
 These two types roughly correspond to 'unboxed' and 'boxed' arrays in other languages.

 ### Basic Operations